offbynull/learn/Biology/input/input.md

     crop 0.5260 0 0.1255 1.0
     ```

     The sister chromatid pairs start to condense into an X shape, where the only part they remain attached at is the centromere.
-The membrane of the nucleus goes away and the 2 centrosomes that were originally attached to that membrane get moved to opposite ends of the cell.
+The membrane of the nucleus_cell goes away and the 2 centrosomes that were originally attached to that membrane get moved to opposite ends of the cell.

     Microtubules are attached from the centrosomes to the kinetochore of the sister chromatid pairs.